 - Non-stick cookware– Older pans were made with chemicals that have now been phased out for safety concerns, and there’s no way to really know if that deal pan contains those risky chemicals.

 My friends on Mission to Save had lots of great tips for garage sale shopping on our Facebook discussion.
-I’d love to hear your’s too in the comments below.
+I’d love to hear your garage sale tips too in the comments below.
 And be sure to PIN THIS!

-And watch my Good Day Columbus segment too!
+Watch my Good Day Columbus segment (from 2018, tips still apply!)